mhweiner/autorel/README.md

 - Run pre-release tasks (tests, builds, etc.)
 - Bump the version and tag based on commit messages
-- Create tagged GitHub releases with notes
+- Create tagged GitHub releases with changelog notes
 - Publish to npm registry (or other package managers)
 - Run custom scripts or commands with the new version number available as an environment variable